 A Cake to Smile About

-This cake makes me smile just like a real rainbow does!
+This Rainbow Cereal Cake makes me smile just like a real rainbow does!
 It’s bright and cheery and full of gooey chewy fruity flavor.
 Everyone will go crazy over how cute, creative and delicious it is!

 It’s such a great cake to make for special occasions like St. Patrick’s Day and birthday parties.
 Who wouldn’t love slicing into this cake to discover all the bright colors of the rainbow that you can eat?!

 The boys LOVED helping me make this cake!
 From sorting the cereal, to stacking each layer and especially eating a slice, it was so much fun!
 They were so amazed with how it all came together.

 I used Fruit Loops Bloopers for the cake because it has all the colors of a rainbow, but you could use any cereal that has similar colors.
 The boys were thrilled when they saw these cereal boxes because we never buy this kind of cereal to eat for breakfast in the mornings.
 They, of course, loved snacking on it while we made the cake and especially eating it in cake form.